 Prediction Accuracy: Scientists haven't been able to figure out the whole time travel thing yet.
 And while the film accurately predicted the Chicago Cubs winning the World Series, such amenities as instant pizza, flying cars, auto-fitting shoes, hoverboards, and floating signs are still just dreams.

-#27 on The Funniest '80s Moviessee more on Back to the Future Part II
+#38 on The Most Rewatchable Moviessee more on Back to the Future Part II

 The Film: 2001: A Space Odyssey (1968)